Skip to content

 Who Should Choose Westinghouse?

-Westinghouse is the stronger pick for most generator buyers based on the available data.
-Its Tier A reliability rating (95 out of 100) makes it particularly well suited for homeowners who need dependable emergency backup power or for job site operators who cannot afford downtime.
-The brand's average value score of 6.9 is more than double Champion's 3.0, indicating that Westinghouse generators tend to deliver better performance relative to their price.
+Westinghouse is the stronger choice for most generator buyers based on the available data.
+Its Tier A reliability rating of 95 out of 100 offers meaningful peace of mind, especially for those purchasing a generator for emergency backup or frequent use.
+The average value score of 7.0 indicates that Westinghouse generators tend to deliver solid performance relative to their cost, making them a practical pick for budget-conscious shoppers who do not want to sacrifice quality.

 Score Breakdown